MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Install Azure AD Connect Health for ADFS

-The Azure AD Connect Health for ADFS agent allows you to have greater visibility into the customers federation environment.
+The Azure Active Directory (Azure AD) Connect Health for ADFS agent allows you to have greater visibility into the customers federation environment.
 It provides customers with several pre-configured dashboards like usage, performance monitoring as well as risky IP reports.

 To install ADFS Connect Health, go through the [requirements for using Azure AD Connect Health](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-health-agent-install#requirements), and then install the [Azure ADFS Connect Health Agent](https://go.microsoft.com/fwlink/?LinkID=518973).